 Blockchain technology has immense potential to solve real-world problems and create new types of organizational structures that can change the economic and power dynamics of traditional centralized bodies.
 The technology will give freedom to people’s data and, therefore, stimulate new forms of democratic collective actions, security, trust, and transparency in daily activities.
 How far that potential and implementation goes is up to us and our ability to operate what the technology provides.

 Antanas Guoga is a member of the European Parliament, EPP group, and a widely respected entrepreneur who has founded a number of successful international companies.
-He is also a committed philanthropist and former professional poker legend.
+He is also a committed philanthropist and a legendary former professional poker player.
 This article was excerpted from the book, Navigating the Digital Age, Second Edition.

 “Santander: Blockchain Tech Can Save Bands $20 Billion a Year,” Coindesk, June 16, 2015